Golden ratio: Golden rectangle

 The golden ratio proportions the adjacent side lengths of a golden rectangle in $1\mathbin:\varphi$ ratio.
 Removing or adding squares from golden rectangles leaves rectangles still proportioned in $\varphi$ ratio.
 They can be generated by golden spirals, through successive Fibonacci and Lucas number-sized squares and quarter circles.
-They feature prominently in the icosahedron as well as in the dodecahedron (see section below for more detail).
+They feature prominently in the geometry of the regular icosahedron and dodecahedron.

 Golden rhombus

 A golden rhombus is a rhombus whose diagonals are in proportion to the golden ratio, most commonly $1\mathbin:\varphi$.
 For a rhombus of such proportions, its acute angle and obtuse angles are: